snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipment_documents.md

 To call **Get Customs Documents**, send a `GET` request to `https://api.sorted.com/pro/documents/{shipment_reference}`, where `{shipment_reference}` is the unique reference of the shipment that you want to get customs documents for.

 If the specified shipment has customs documents (that is, it is an international shipment), then PRO returns a list of `document` objects representing those documents.
-Otherwise, the system returns an error.
+Otherwise, PRO returns an error.

 > [!NOTE]
 >